argilla-io/distilabel/docs/sections/pipeline_samples/papers/apigen.md

 )
 ```

-We have just loaded a subset and transformed it to a list of dictionaries, as we will use it in the [`DataSampler`](https://distilabel.argilla.io/dev/components-gallery/steps/datasampler/) `GeneratorStep`.
+We have just loaded a subset and transformed it to a list of dictionaries, as we will use it in the [`DataSampler`](https://distilabel.argilla.io/dev/components-gallery/steps/datasampler/) `GeneratorStep`, grabbing random examples from the original dataset.

-## Building our Pipeline
+## Building the Pipeline

-TODO: Introduce the pipeline here.
+Now that we've walked through each component, it's time to see how it all comes together, here's the Pipeline code:

 ```python
 with Pipeline(name="apigen-example") as pipeline: